SanmathiSedhupathi/FoodNest/README.md

 # 🍽️ RecipeNest

-**RecipeNest** is a full-stack recipe sharing web application built with the **MERN stack** (MongoDB, Express.js, React.js, and Node.js).
+**RecipeNest** is a full-stack recipe sharing frontend web application built with the  HTML, CSS and Bootstrap.
 It allows users to create, explore, and share culinary recipes with ingredients, instructions, and images.
 The app is designed to be simple, intuitive, and responsive for all food lovers.

 ---